wkaisertexas/wkaisertexas.github.io/src/content/blog/basic-gpu-performance-improvements.md

 Despite being an engineering-heavy organization, NVIDIA's public statements often overeggarderate and fail to properly contextualize the claims made.

 For example, NVENC makes speed claims about how parallel encoding of H.264 video is ___x faster than CPU based encoding.
-What is often left out is the approximations used to parallize video encoding and how NVENC encoded video can potentially be twice the size of CPU-encoded video.
+What is often left out is the approximations used to parallelize video encoding and how NVENC encoded video can potentially be twice the size of CPU-encoded video.
 The tradeoffs present are not always properly contextualized

 Another fun example is the recent blackwell launch, where massive claims like [4x faster than Hopper were made](https://www.tomshardware.com/pc-components/gpus/nvidias-next-gen-ai-gpu-revealed-blackwell-b200-gpu-delivers-up-to-20-petaflops-of-compute-and-massive-improvements-over-hopper-h100).
 What really happened is NVIDIA added support for 4-bit computation instead of 8-bit so it could go twice as fast and then they glued two hopper chips together for another double to 4x.
 This is still and incredibly impressive feat, and a big improvement for those looking to **train** ai models, the improvement is not necessarily contextualized in the way that someone may think.